How MSHDA Is Reimagining What’s Possible in Affordable Housing Development

 May 16 2025

-AI in Affordable Housing: Emerging Applications, Risks, and What Agencies Need to Know
+Artificial Intelligence Enters Housing: What Agencies Need to Know

-As artificial intelligence begins to influence housing operations, agencies must navigate its potential benefits and pitfalls.
-This...
+As artificial intelligence enters housing and begins to influence operations, agencies must navigate its potential benefits and pitfalls....

 May 15 2025

-As NSPIRE matures from rollout to reality, Housing Finance Agencies are feeling the shift.
-Compliance expectations are no longer focused...
+As NSPIRE audit requirements mature from rollout to reality, Housing Finance Agencies are feeling the shift.
+Compliance expectations are...

 Emphasys HFA Successfully Completes 2024 SOC 2 Type II Audit